pkic/pkic.org/content/events/2023/pqc-conference-amsterdam-nl/_index.md

 ## Agenda

 The presentations can be downloaded by clicking on the session titles.
-The recordings will become available soon and can be accessed via this page and on the PKI Consortium’s [YouTube channel](https://www.youtube.com/@PKIConsortium).
+The recordings are embedded below and can also be accessed via the PKI Consortium’s [YouTube channel](https://www.youtube.com/@PKIConsortium).

 {{< agenda "agenda" >}}